 What if I don’t have time today to use my sourdough discard?

-SAVE IT!
 Simply cover your discard and store in the fridge to use later.
 Use it within 2 days for the best flavor.
-Any more time than that and the discard will continue to change flavor which could lead to a bitter tasting discard.
-No thanks!

 Is there a wait time with this sourdough discard pancakes recipe?